Afonso Pena: Succession crisis and death

-By 1909, Afonso Pena's declining health further undermined Campista's candidacy.
-The president died in the afternoon of 14 June 1909 at the Catete Palace, from severe pneumonia, the symptoms of which had worsened the night before.
+Amid the ongoing disputes, Afonso Pena died in the afternoon of 14 June 1909 at the Catete Palace, from severe pneumonia, the symptoms of which had worsened the night before.
 A medical commission consisting of doctors A. A. Azeredo Sodré, Benjamin A. da Rocha and Miguel Couto was formed that morning.
 At 09:30 the commission issued its first report on the president's health, stating that he was in serious condition.
 A few hours later it issued another report stating that his condition had not worsened.
 At 14:15, being surrounded by his family and ministers, the president collapsed; after regaining consciousness, he passed out for the last time and died.
 According to doctor Miguel Couto, Afonso Pena's last words were "God, fatherland, liberty and family".

 Minister Augusto Tavares de Lira then sent telegrams to vice president Nilo Peçanha, calling him to assume office, and to the states' presidents, giving them the news of the president's death, which caused commotion in Brazil and abroad.
 Several countries expressed their grief, including Argentina, Belgium, Bolivia, Chile, France, Portugal, Russia, Spain, the United Kingdom, and the United States.
 According to Cláudia Viscardi, Pena's illness had been worsened by the deaths of his son Álvaro and one of his brothers, and the succession crisis.
 His wake was held at the government palace and, on 16 June, his remains were buried in the São João Batista Cemetery.
 Peçanha occupied the presidency for the remainder of Pena's term.

-Following the president's death, Campista's bid collapsed entirely.
-Lacking institutional support, he withdrew from public life and died two years later, politically marginalized.
-The "Governors' Policy" also began to malfunction, as once again no consensus was reached between state leaders regarding the presidential succession.
-Pinheiro Machado then orchestrated the candidacy of Marshal Hermes da Fonseca, who had strong support from military officers and conservative state leaders, particularly from São Paulo and Rio Grande do Sul.
-Fonseca's candidacy symbolized a resurgence of military influence in Brazil's politics reminiscent of the early years of the First Brazilian Republic and a repudiation of the technocratic project championed by the deceased president.
+Following the president's death, the "Governors' Policy" began to malfunction, as once again no consensus was reached between the oligarchies regarding the presidential succession.

-In reaction, a broad civilian coalition—consisting of intellectuals, professionals, liberal politicians, and sectors of the urban middle class—launched the so called "Civilist Campaign" and nominated Ruy Barbosa, who emphasized constitutionalism, civilian governance, and electoral reform, contrasting with Fonseca's authoritarian profile and military connections.
-The 1910 election thus would go on to be the most intense and contested in the First Republic up to that point, with mass rallies, virulent press debates, and regional tensions.
-While Barbosa enjoyed support in major urban centers, Fonseca prevailed in the countryside and among the political elites who controlled the patronage networks of the coronelism system.
-Hermes da Fonseca won the election, signaling the end of Afonso Pena's attempt to restructure the republic through technocratic policies and generational renewal.
+In reaction to Fonseca's bid, a broad civilian coalition—consisting of intellectuals, professionals, liberal politicians, and sectors of the urban middle class—launched the so-called "Civilist Campaign" and nominated Ruy Barbosa, who defended constitutionalism and electoral reform, contrasting with Fonseca's military profile.
+Concerned with the coffee valorization plan, which Pinheiro Machado had opposed, the São Paulo oligarchy ended up supporting Barbosa, who also received support from some political groups in Bahia, his home state, and Minas Gerais, including members of the "kindergarten".
+The 1910 presidential election thus went down as the most contested in the First Republic up to that point.
+Fonseca won the election and succeeded Peçanha on 15 November 1910.